 NR-U 5-6GHz - 5-6 GHz band should be made liberal to use for both LTE as well NR for private network setups and should be made technology agnostic.
 Let enterprise decide the best fit technology for their operation.
-While using the unlicensed band inside an enterprise premises, the maximum power output may be increased to suit applications like open cast mines.
+While using the unlicensed band inside an enterprise premises, the maximum power output may be increased to suit applications.